 Ex-wife of former Liberian president charged with torture offences

-The ex-wife of former Liberian president Charles Taylor is to appear in court accused of committing torture in the African country, Scotland Yard said.
+The ex-wife of former Liberian president Charles Taylor is to appear in court accused of committing torture in the African country.

 Agnes Reeves Taylor, 51, was arrested by the Metropolitan Police's war crimes unit on Thursday over alleged crimes committed during the Liberian civil war between 1989 and 1991.